 What are your expectations of Christmas?
 Do you expect it to snow (or at the very least if you’re in South Louisiana, get to wear a long sleeve shirt)?
 Do you expect your husband to give you something that is the trifecta 1 – perfect for you, 2 – a complete surprise, 3 – within budget?
 Do you expect your family to get along or kids to behave?

 Welcome to Christmas.
 The holiday that bears the weight of the expectation of us living in a snow-globe of a utopia.
 There’s something about that pine smell and hot chocolate that literally makes us insane and makes us expect things that we’d never expect on just a regular Tuesday.

 I’ve spent many a ruined holiday all from my own expectations.
-Those times I just chilled the heck out, I enjoyed, even if things were less than average and on scale with getting towels.
+Those times I just chilled the heck out, I enjoyed, even if things were less than average and on par with getting towels.
 (See story below!)

 1. Start with gratitude.

 Every time I share gratitude as a key point for anything, I roll my own eyes a little.
 It feels like a cheesy answer.
 But if we remember that there are kids who are grateful to get toothbrushes for Christmas or families still reeling from a loss of a loved one, I think we can put our own expectations of our kids decorating a gingerbread house without tears in check.
 Our Rhythms and Signature Prayer Journals both have space for tracking gratitudes, so this would be a great time to utilize those sections more fully.